NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Starting early is key to building a solid foundation and staying on top of the syllabus.
 Begin your preparation with a baseline assessment to evaluate your current knowledge across all subjects.
 This will help you pinpoint areas that need more focus and allocate your time accordingly.

-In the initial phase, prioritize high-weightage subjects like General Medicine, Surgery, and Obstetrics & Gynecology.
+In the initial phase, prioritise high-weightage subjects like General Medicine, Surgery, and Obstetrics & Gynecology.
 These subjects not only carry significant marks but also require detailed study due to their extensive nature.

 Subject